 How Can Family Members and Friends Help A Person Who is Newly Diagnosed with Cancer?

-In such situations, seeking more answers and potentially seeking a second opinion may be very useful, however baseless denials and questioning of the diagnosis may not be helpful.
-Phrases like “Do not worry, everything will be alright!” actually do not provide much comfort for any individual facing multiple uncertainties.
-Providing anecdotes of cases that we have heard about also do not provide value as the cancer in each individual needs to be contextualized based on the individual and the severity of each cancer at the point of diagnosis.
-Often such talk bring on more anxiety and confusion.
+Offering phrases to someone with cancer like, “Do not worry, everything will be alright!” do not provide much comfort for an individual facing multiple uncertainties.
+Providing anecdotes of cases that we have heard about are also not helpful.
+The cancer of every individual is never exactly the same as someone else’s.
+The cancer needs to be contextualized based on the individual and the severity at the time of diagnosis.
+Such platitudes often bring on more anxiety and confusion.

 -